dnshavalli/LotSmartAPI/README.md

-# LotSmartAPI using webhook functionality
+# LotSmartAPI run using webhook functionality